intermine/im-docs/docs/system-requirements/software/perl.md

 Many Perl libraries are packaged for different Linux distributions.
 Debian/Ubuntu has a great number of these, and in many cases this is a good alternative to the CPAN install.

-The procedure is the same as for any other package:
+The procedure to install is the same as for any other package:

 ```bash
 $ sudo apt-get install libxml-writer-perl # installs XML::Writer